mglaezer/tutorials/jte-template-llm-service/src/main/java/org/mglaezer/jtellmservice/TUTORIAL.md

 Templates can be stored alongside service interfaces, in resources folder, or externally.

+We will leave additional variants of template path resolution as an exercise for the reader.
+Those can include placing templates in the root directory or even in the database.
+If some flexibility is required, it is better to create a template path resolution strategy using the Strategy design pattern.
+If even more flexibility is required, the reader can use the Strategy design pattern not only for template path resolution, but also for template rendering.

 ### 6.2.
 Parameter Mapping

 The method maps Java parameters to template variables by: